-PLEASE NOTE THAT THIS EVENT HAS BEEN POSTPONED.
+PLEASE NOTE THAT THIS EVENT HAS BEEN CANCELED.

 Pavel Zuštiak’s new evening-length performance work HEBEL is a collaboration with scenographer Keith Skretch, composer Christian Frederickson, and lighting designer Joe Levasseur.
 Taking its title from the ancient Book of Ecclesiastes, HEBEL interrogates the text’s key question: “What do you gain from all your work?”
 Through an interdisciplinary, strongly visual and textured approach, Zuštiak mines themes of human ambition, meaning and identity, reflecting on human effort and and individual life’s worth.